Jose-MPM/Notes/Courses/English V/English Topics.md

                 > * They have been to London several times, this year
                 > * I have studied CC for the last 3 years.

-            2. The present perfect tense is often used to tell *up-to-date*[actualizado] news[noticias actuales], But you cannot use the present perfect with phrases _relating to finished time_[relacionadas con el tiempo terminado]:
+            2. The present perfect tense is often[ofen] used to tell *up-to-date*[actualizado] news[noticias actuales], But you cannot use the present perfect with phrases _relating to finished time_[relacionadas con el tiempo terminado]:
                 > * ‘Great news!
 Jane has had a baby!’ [:correct]
                 > * ‘Great news!
-Jane has had a baby yesterday! [:bad]
+Jane has had a baby _yesterday_! [:bad]

             3. The present perfect can be used with phrases relating to unfinished time, such as: this week, today, this year:
                 - I’ve seen Alberto three times this week.
+                - I've had a delicious breakfast today.
+                    + Yo he tenido un delicioso desayuno.
                 - That’s the fourth time I’ve seen that film this year.

-            4. The present perfect is often used in sentences with these words: just, yet, already, ever, never:
+            4. The present perfect is often used in sentences with these words: just, yet, already[alredy], ever, never:
                 - I’ve just finished the report.
                 - Karen has finished the book already.
                 - I haven’t finished the report yet.
                 - I’ve never been to Spain.
 Have you ever been?

-            5. The present perfect is used to *describe periods of time* that start in the past and continue until the present.
-It is often used with for and since.
+            5. The present perfect is used to *describe periods of time* that start in the past and continue[continuw] until the present.
+It is often used with for and since[since].
                 - I’ve lived here _for_ five years.
                 - James has worked here _since_ last summer
                 - Jose has been thin(delgado) this year.

-    + The present perfect and past simple may appear in the same sentence:
+    + The present perfect and past simple may[mei] appear in the same sentence:
-        - I’ve lived here since I was a child.
+        - I’ve lived here since I was a child[chail].
         - Tom has been unemployed since he left the factory.

 * Best Examples of present perfect tense:
     - I've[have] never been sick before
     - I've come to talk with you again.
     - I've[aive] made changes for you, Think about that
     - How long has he been gone?
+I have been away for half a year.
+I was on a trip in the himalayas.
+        + Cúanto tiempo has estado afuera?
     - I've come to say good-bye.
     - Commuting to work by bike has risen by about 60 percent in 10 years
         + Los desplazamientos al trabajo en bicicleta ha aumentado un 60% en 10 años.